-The 1904-1905 Dauphin Town Hall, a solid brick structure with a dominant square tower, is centrally located on a corner lot.
-The imposing building, Romanesque Revival-style, was designed by local architect Stuart Geekie.
-It is a good illustration of the multi-use public facilities erected in rural Manitoba in the early twentieth century.
-In addition to a second-floor auditorium, the large adaptable facility housed assorted government services for more than five decades, including municipal offices, courthouse, jail, fire hall and, in later years, a Royal Canadian Mounted Police detachment.
+In addition to a second-floor auditorium, the building housed assorted government services for more than five decades, including municipal offices, courthouse, jail, fire hall and, in later years, a Royal Canadian Mounted Police detachment.
 In 1956, municipal offices were moved to the post office building nearby.

-The structure continues to contribute to the city’s development as an arts and recreation centre.
-The building, a provincially-designated historic site, was named in June 1985 in honour of Dauphin dentist and musician Vernon L. Watson.
+The building continued to contribute to the city’s development as the Dauphin and District Allied Arts Centre.
+A provincially-designated historic building, in June 1985 it was renamed the Watson Art Centre in honour of Dauphin dentist and musician Vernon Loraine Watson.
 A plaque on the exterior of the building was unveiled in 1996 by the Manitoba Heritage Council.

 Postcard view of Dauphin Town Hall (no date)